 At Bridging the Gaps, we understand that addiction recovery can be a difficult journey, and we are committed to helping individuals find the right path.
-We offer dialectical behavioral therapy (DBT) as an evidence-based practice designed to help individuals struggling with addiction within our residential and outpatient programs.
+We offer dialectical behavioral therapy (DBT) as an evidence-based practice designed to help individuals struggling with addiction within our residential drug treatment in Virginia and outpatient programs.

 DBT is a type of cognitive-behavioral psychotherapy (CBT) developed by psychologist Marsha Linehan that focuses on helping people modify their emotions, behaviors, and thoughts in order to better manage difficult circumstances or mental health issues.
 It is based on the principles of validation and dialectics, which involve acceptance and change, respectively.

 DBT combines traditional CBT with elements of Eastern mindfulness practices, such as acceptance and nonjudgmental awareness.
 It also helps to teach individuals skills that can help them better manage challenging emotions and behaviors, increase their self-confidence, and improve their relationships with others.

 While CBT focuses on identifying and changing negative thinking patterns into positive behavior, DBT focuses on acceptance and change, finding a balance between two opposing viewpoints.
 Our DBT program in Virginia concentrates on teaching clients the skills necessary to cope with and change unhealthy behaviors that can lead to substance abuse and an addictive personality.

 The main goals of DBT for addiction are to help clients manage their emotions, improve interpersonal relationships, and learn how to be mindful of their environment.
 Through our comprehensive treatment approach, we strive to give individuals the tools they need to make positive changes in their life without depending on drugs or alcohol.